First impressions count. The advantages of a fast website are numerous, but the main three major advantages are as follows:

 Online instruments like GTMetrix and Pingdom can help.

 Another great technique is to use content delivery networks to optimize the speed and security of your websites.
 A content delivery network is basically a large distributed system of servers deployed in multiple data centers across the Internet.
 The main advantage of a content delivery network is to serve data with high performance.
-Two examples of good trusted CNDs are: Cloudflare and MaxCDN.
+One recommended CDN is Cloudflare.

 If you are looking for a professional service that can fully optimize your website and speed it up to the maximum point, then you can check our complete WordPress speed optimization service.